AlishanKably/Project-01/README.md

 ```

 ### Step 03

-Following this, the aliens were then created.
+Following this, I created the invaders.
 Similar to the player, a class is created to define which cells contain the aliens which must be able to move in a particular pattern and randomly shoot back at the player.
 This is done with the use of the ```setInterval```.
 If the right-most alien in the array moves into the defined right wall, then the move variable for the alien will be re-assigned and will each move one space down and then continue to move left until the left-most alien encounters the defined left wall and the pattern continues until the lower-most alien hits the player on the bottom line where a Game Over sign pops up.

 ## Challenges

-The first challenge encountered was moving the aliens in a certain pattern as a unit that each time they collide with an 'x' boundary, they are to move down a cell and then in the opposite 'x' direction.
+The first challenge I encountered was moving the aliens in a certain pattern as a unit that each time they collide with an 'x' boundary, they are to move down a cell and then in the opposite 'x' direction.
 This was overcome by creating functions that checked if a cell containing the alien class was at the left or right edge followed by a series of "if" statements directing the aliens to the right path.

 ```
 function moveInvaders() {